mitre/caldera/SECURITY.md

 ## Reporting a vulnerability

 Information submitted under this policy will be used for defensive purposes only, i.e. to mitigate or remediate vulnerabilities.
-Since CALDERA is run by a not-for-profit and is open source by nature, by submitting a vulnerability, you acknowledge that you have no expectation of payment.
+Since Caldera is run by a not-for-profit and is open source by nature, by submitting a vulnerability, you acknowledge that you have no expectation of payment.
 However, we will ensure that credit is given to the bug finder.

 ## What we would like to see from you

 To help us triage and prioritize submissions, please include the following in your report:

-- Affected version of CALDERA (committed hash or version number), operating system used, and python version.
+- Affected version of Caldera (committed hash or version number), operating system used, and python version.

 - Describe the location the vulnerability was discovered and the potential impact of exploitation.